-The work occurs in an enclosed institutional environment where movement of staff can be restricted with multiple barriers and security controls.
+The work occurs in community or institutional correctional environments where movement of staff can be restricted with multiple barriers and security controls.
 Close interactions with offenders often generate risks of exposure to communicable diseases, violent and unstable individuals, and an increased potential for physical assault.